digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - There is no charge for ALIAS requests pointing at AWS resources
 - For AWS Services - default to picking Alias records
 - Should be the same Type as what the record is pointing at
-- API Gateway, cloudfront, Elastic Beanstalk, ELB,Global Acclerator & S3 = Alias A Records
+- API Gateway, cloudfront, Elastic Beanstalk, ELB,Global Accelerator & S3 = Alias A Records

 ### Simple routing

 - One record per name , each records can have multiple values
-- simple routing does not supprt health checks
+- simple routing does not support health checks

 ### Health Checks

-- Health checks are seprate from, but are used by records
+- Health checks are separate from, but are used by records
 - Health checkers are located globally
 - Health checker check every 30s (every 10s costs extra)
 - Checks can be TCP,HTTP,HTTP HTTP/HTTPS with string matching
-- Three types of checks Enpoint, CloudWatch Alarm, Checks of Checks (Caclulated)
+- Three types of checks Endpoint, CloudWatch Alarm, Checks of Checks (Calculated)
 - if 18%+ of health checkers report as healthy, the health check is healthy

 ### Failover routing

-- With failover routing you can add mutlipul records of the same name Primary, Secondary
+- With failover routing you can add multiple records of the same name Primary, Secondary
-- A common architecture is to use failover for a "out of band" failure maintence page for a service
+- A common architecture is to use failover for a "out of band" failure maintenance page for a service
-- The health event occurs on the primary record, if the prmary value fails the check returns the second value
+- The health event occurs on the primary record, if the primary value fails the check returns the second value
-- Use it for active/ passive failover scenerios
+- Use it for active/ passive failover scenarios
-- Active backup architures were s3 is used as backup
+- Active backup architectures were s3 is used as backup

 ### Multi value routing

 - Hosted zone, many records same name
-- Each record can have an assocted health check.
+- Each record can have an associated health check.
-- up to 8 healthy records are returned if more than 8 exist 8 are randomy selected from the set
+- up to 8 healthy records are returned if more than 8 exist 8 are randomly selected from the set
-- Improves avaliblity - active active request
+- Improves availability - active active request
 - It is not a replacement for load balancing

 ### Weighted routing